Available in VPC

 pip install --upgrade kfp=={MLXP-supported kfp version}

 If an older version of the SDK (kfp) is installed in your Jupyter Notebook environment, upgrading the package version is required.
-The SDK(kfp) 1.x versions of kfp are not supported in MLXP, so be sure to check the version before use.
+SDK (kfp) 1.x is not supported by ML expert Platform, so be sure to check the package version before using it.

 Running a Pipeline Example

-In a local development environment (not MLXP's Jupyter Notebook), you can only perform pipeline compilation.
-After compiling, upload the generated YAML file to the Pipeline interface in MLXP to create and run the pipeline.
+- In local development environments other than Jupyter Notebook on ML expert Platform, you can only compile pipelines.
+After compiling, you can upload the generated YAML file from the Pipeline interface in ML expert Platform to create and run the pipeline.

-The following example should be run in a Jupyter Notebook environment on MLXP.
+The following example code should be run in the Jupyter Notebook environment on ML expert Platform.

 Create a Python 3 (ipykernel) Notebook, enter the code below, and execute it.